Universal Prediction Band via Semi-Definite Programming: Acknowledgement

 \section{Acknowledgement}

-Liang acknowledges the generous support from the NSF Career award (DMS-2042473) and the George C. Tiao faculty fellowship.
+Liang acknowledges the generous support from the NSF Career award (DMS-2042473) and the William S. Fishman fellowship.
 Liang thanks Michael Stein, Ruey Tsay, and Vladimir Vovk for constructive comments.
 Liang thanks the editor, associate editor, and three anonymous referees for the valuable suggestions that improve the paper.